 Full details of how to apply for admission and Victoria Doctoral Scholarships is on the FGR's How to Apply to Do a PhD page.
 This page takes you through the application process and includes a Guide to Application, downloadable admission forms and a link to the online application form.

 Please note: there are some additional submission requirements that are specific to the PhD Creative Writing programme.
-See How to Apply for a Programme-specific Application Guide, which you should read before commencing your application.
+These programme specific requirements are detailed on our How to Apply page.
+Please read this carefully before beginning your application.

 The PhD is the highest degree offered at university level, and these days is a prerequisite for employment in the academic world.
 It is not a guarantee of employment, however, and you would be unwise to enrol for a PhD in Creative Writing in the belief that it will lead automatically to a teaching appointment in a creative writing programme.

 The primary value of the PhD is for those who wish to write creatively, and at the same time to think in focussed and original ways about the contexts of their writing.

 The MA is a research degree which requires only a creative dissertation.
 Read more about the MA.